siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 and discrete mode spectra arise necessarily.

 No strings are assumed.
 No quantum axioms are used.
-All results follow from classical field theory and topology.
+All results follow from classical field theory, topology, and the self-interacting nature of superposed fields.

 ---